-(Inside: Better understanding why moms worry and steps to let it go.)
+(Inside: Better understand why moms worry and steps to let it go.)

 My son’s arms and legs were covered with a worrisome rash.